OpenTechStrategies/streetcrm/docs/DESIGN.md

 *TODO (2015-11-19):* _This document is still incomplete_

+# Searching

+This app uses `django-watson` for searching.
+To add a new model to the basic search results:

+1. Add a value for `search_fields` to the model's class in admin.py
+2. Run `./manage.py buildwatson` to capture any existing instances of the model.

+Watson works by indexing objects in the `watson_searchentry` table.
+Any bizarre search  results are likely  a result of  inconsistencies between that  table  and the  real  objects  in  the  database.
+At  worst,  run `truncate  watson_searchentry`  and  then `./manage.py  buildwatson`  to bring  the search  results  back in  line  with the  real  state of  the database.

 # Interface
 ## Data Fields
 Participants: first name, last name, phone number, address (street